-Once the Agreements are passed their implementation will be phased in over five years.
-We could be waiting for another seven years for the Agreement to come into full force.
+Once the Agreements are passed by all of the 10 jurisdictions, aspects of their implementation will be phased in over five years.
+This means that we could be waiting for another seven years for the full Agreement to come into full force.